Boogie On Reggae Woman

 "Boogie On Reggae Woman" is a 1974 funk song by American Motown artist Stevie Wonder, released as the second single from his seventeenth studio album, Fulfillingness' First Finale, issued that same year.
 Despite the song's title, its style is firmly funk/R&B and neither boogie nor reggae.
 It continued Wonder's successful Top Ten streak on the pop charts, reaching number three and also spent two weeks at number one on the soul charts.
 Billboard ranked it as the No. 26 song for 1975.
 At the 17th Grammy Awards, Stevie Wonder won the Best R&B Vocal Performance, Male for this song.

 The single spent eight weeks on the UK Singles Chart, peaking at No 12.

 It features Wonder's distinctive harmonica, although not his usual chromatic type, but instead a diatonic A-flat "blues harp".
 The song is also notable for Wonder's pulsating Moog synthesizer bassline.
 The lyrics are designed as a dialogue between "nice" and "naughty" intent, including the introduction to his harmonica break, which incorporates Wonder's casual but repeated question: "Can I play?"

 Following conclusion of the vocal, the harmonica is reprised for the remaining 70 seconds, and concluding 30 bars of the tune, to the fade.

+The B-side "Seems So Long" was another song composed by Wonder, which had appeared on his 1972 album Music of My Mind.